open-edge-insights/eii-azure-bridge/README.md

 ### Simple Subscriber

-The Simple Subscriber module provided with the EIS Azure Bridge is a very simple service which only receives messages over the Azure IoT Edge Runtime and prints them to stdout.
+The Simple Subscriber module provided with the EII Azure Bridge is a very simple service which only receives messages over the Azure IoT Edge Runtime and prints them to stdout.
 As such, there is no digital twin required for this module.
-The only configuration required is that a route be established in the Azure IoT Edge Runtime from the EIS Azure Bridge module to the Simple Subscriber module.
+The only configuration required is that a route be established in the Azure IoT Edge Runtime from the EII Azure Bridge module to the Simple Subscriber module.
 This routewill look something like the following in your deployment manifest:

 ```javascript